These eggless brownies are gooey, fudgy, and made with simple ingredients you probably already have at home.

 - 2 1/2 tsp baking powder

-- 1-2 cups dark or semi-sweet chocolate chips, to taste, (optional)
+- 1-2 cups dark or semi-sweet chocolate chips, to taste

 Instructions

-- In a small saucepan, use a whisk to stir together 1/3 cup flour and 1 cup water.
-Heat saucepan over medium heat, stirring frequently and cooking until mixture grows as thick as muffin batter (maybe a little thinner).
+- Mix Flour & Water: In a small saucepan, use a whisk to stir together 1/3 cup flour and 1 cup water.
+Heat the saucepan over medium heat, stirring frequently and cooking until the mixture grows as thick as muffin batter (this isn't super thick - it's in between pancake batter and biscuit dough).

-- Remove pan from heat and use a rubber spatula to scrape flour and water into a large mixing bowl.
+- Let Mixture Cool: Remove pan from heat and use a rubber spatula to scrape the flour and water mixture into a large mixing bowl.
 Set aside and let it cool completely.

-- In a medium-sized mixing bowl, stir together flour and baking powder.
+- In a medium-sized mixing bowl, stir together the 2 cups of dry flour and baking powder.

-- Add flour mixture to the large mixing bowl and stir together.
+- Add the dry flour mixture to the large mixing bowl and stir together.

 - Pour batter into a greased 9x13-inch baking pan.